softwaresaved/distance-consultancy/Governance.md

 > Please remember that Distance is free, so techical support is given on a 'best effort' basis (i.e., we'll do the best we can, given our other commitments).

-Questions:

-* Are older Distance versions supported?
-  *  No, we recommend people update
+From discussions with the Distance developers it was discovered that:

+* Older Distance versions are not officially supported.
+It is recommended that users use the most recent version.
-* Are the R packages supported?
+* R packages are supported via the GoogleGroup.
-  *  Yes, via Googlegroup
-* Are in-development versions cloned from GitHub supported?
+* In-development versions cloned from the GitHub repositories are not supported and their use is not recommended.
+However, bug reports would be logged and addressed.
-  *  Not really, though if someone e-mails me (Dave) about a bug in a dev version, I wouldn't treat it any differently from any other bug.
-We don't recommend folks use dev R packages with Distance for Windows.
-* Are the extras supported?
+* Distance extras are not supported.

-  *  No
+However, from the web site, it is unclear to users exactly what support they can expect.

 As there have been issues with users being reluctant to use Bugzilla, users can be told to submit all feature requests and bug reports go via GoogleGroup.
 For these, a team member can then raise a ticket.

-You can never 100% stop users e-mailing invididual members of the team.
+You can never 100% stop users e-mailing individual members of the team.
 However, any users that contact individual team members can politely be requested to resubmit their request to the GoogleGroup.
 Such requests can emphasise that others may be interested in the request (or may be stuck with the same bug) and may be interested in the answer.
 If a user really wants/needs help they will do this.
 Or, for a first-timer, you can send their e-mail and your reply to the GoogleGroup yourself.
 If they reply to you personally, remember to CC the GoogleGroup in your reply.

 For a project I worked on for many years, OGSA-DAI, we found that this approach was the least painful.

 It is worth defining a support process and policy.
 This can define:

+* Which products are supported, and which are not.
-* Level of support e.g. 'best effort', above.
+* The level of support for each component e.g. 'best effort', above.
 * When users can expect a response e.g. 'we aim to reply to all e-mails within 1 week'.
  * Responding to an e-mail or new Bugzilla or GitHub ticket ensures the user does not feel ignored, which can be an issue as mentioned previously.
  * Responding to a user request does not imply fixing a bug or implementing a feature, it merely acknowledges that you've heard them.
 No-one has a right to *expect* support for free software.